Hrithikxcoder/Attendence_Managment/README.md

-# Word Manager Project
+# Attendance Management System

 ## Project Title
-Word Manager – Simple Dictionary Storage Tool
+Attendance Management System

 ## Overview of the Project
-This project allows users to store words along with their meanings and tags in a CSV file.
-Users can add new words, search existing ones, and view the full list.
-It is a beginner-friendly console application based on Python file handling and CSV processing.
+This project is a simple console-based Attendance Management System that allows users to record, view, and search student attendance.
+The system stores attendance records in a CSV file and provides essential functionality suitable for beginners learning Python file handling.

 ## Features
-- Add new words with meaning and tags
+- Add/mark student attendance
+- Display all attendance records
-- Search for words by name or meaning
+- Search attendance by student name
-- Display all saved words
-- Automatically save and load data from a CSV file
+- Stores data in a CSV file
-- Simple and user-friendly command-line interface
+- Simple and easy-to-use menu system

 ## Technologies/Tools Used
-- Python 3
+- Python
 - CSV module
 - OS module
-- Time module
+- Datetime module

 ## Steps to Install & Run the Project
-1. Install Python 3
+1. Install Python on your system
-2. Download all project files
+2. Download the project files
-3. Ensure **words.csv** exists (or will be created automatically)
+3. Place the Python script and `attendance.csv` (if any) in the same folder
+4. Open a terminal or command prompt
-4. Run the program:
+5. Run the script using:
    ```
-   python main.py
+   python filename.py
    ```

 ## Instructions for Testing
-1. Add a word
-2. Search for it
-3. Display all words
+1. Choose **option 1** to mark attendance
+2. Choose **option 2** to view all stored records
+3. Choose **option 3** to search for a student
-4. Exit and restart the program
+4. Verify changes and entries in the CSV file

-5. Verify the saved data
+## Screenshots
+*(Add your project screenshots here)*